College Application Essay

 - Look over the student’s essay for signs that a parent “helped” too much.

 - Give general feedback on a finished or nearly finished essay.
-You may point out areas that need revision, but you cannot rewrite or edit—the essay must be the student's work.
+You can point out areas that need revision, but don’t rewrite or edit—the essay must be the student's work.

-Your encouragement, ideas and overall support can go a long way in helping your students write their essays.
+And remember: Your encouragement, ideas, and overall support will go a long way.